vmarquar/cpt-gef-txt-reader/README.md

 # CPT-Parser (.gef.txt Files)
 A simple pure-python implementation to parse .gef.txt files / CPT measurement data.
-The file format .gef.txt is based on the geotechnical exchange format (GEF) defintions and is very common to represent CPT Test data.
+The file format .gef.txt is based on the geotechnical exchange format (GEF) defintions and is very common to represent CPT test data.
 This repo shows a simple and efficient way of importing this data to a python dictionary/array.
 This array can easily imported as pandas Dataframe or plotted.

-# 1) Usage / Installation
+## 1) Usage / Installation
 1. Copy the `gef_parser.py` file to your project
 2. Inside your python project import the parser function: `from gef_parser import read_gef_file`
 3. No dependencies or additional installs are needed to parse .gef.txt files

-# 2) File Structure of a .gef.txt file
+## 2) File Structure of a .gef.txt file

 Header Information and beginning of the measurements of the CPT Test:
 ```